Further Meditation on Taylor Series

 - Next \(x^2 = x^2(1-x) + x^3\), so \(q_2 = x^2\) and \(r_2 = x^3\).

-\[\begin{aligned} S &= \frac{1}{1-x} \\ 1 &= (1-x) S \\ S &= 1 + x S \\ &= 1 + x (1+ xS) \\ &= 1 + x (1 + x(1+xS)) \ldots \\ &= 1 + x + x^2 + x^3 + \ldots \end{aligned}\]Of course, whichever way we write it, we have the option of doing the division in the other other.
-We can write \(1 = (-\frac{1}{x})(1-x) + \frac{1}{x}\), \(-\frac{1}{x} = \frac{1}{x^2} (1-x) - \frac{1}{x^2}\), etc, and then that gives us the Taylor expansion around infinity.
-So yet another way of coming up with these infinite combinatoric series, or the Taylor series form, is committing to a non-terminating long-division.
-Or just substituting the function into itself repeatedly.
-They’re all the same thing.
+\[\begin{aligned} S &= \frac{1}{1-x} \\ 1 &= (1-x) S \\ S &= 1 + x S \\ &= 1 + x (1+ xS) \\ &= 1 + x (1 + x(1+xS)) \ldots \\ &= 1 + x + x^2 + x^3 + \ldots \end{aligned}\]There is also the option of doing the division / substitution on the other term.
+We can write \(1 = (-\frac{1}{x})(1-x) + \frac{1}{x}\), \(-\frac{1}{x} = \frac{1}{x^2} (1-x) - \frac{1}{x^2}\), etc, so instead of finding that \(1\) copy of \((1-x)\) goes into \(1\) with remainder \(x\), we find that \(-\frac{1}{x}\) copies goes in with remainder \(1/x\), and this gives the Taylor expansion \(S_{\infty}(x)\) instead.

-Way 5: Orthonormal bases
+Way 5: Orthonormal Bases

-\[f(x) = \sum_k \<f, \phi_k\> \phi_k(x)\]for some family of functions \(\{ \phi_k \}\). which has \(\< \phi_i, \phi_j \> = 1_{i=j}\).
-Usually the inner product \(\< f, g \>\) looks like, well, an infinite-dimensional dot product—that is, an integral over some domain \(\int_X \overline{f(x)} g(x) \d x\).
-The overline indicates complex conjugation, which is invariably involved whenever the functions are allowed to be complex (more generally it means to dualize \(\phi_k\), that is, replace it with a dual basis vector \(\phi^k\).
-This happens to be complex conjugation in the normal cases).
+\[f(x) = \sum_k \<f, \phi_k\> \phi_k(x)\]which expresses \(f(x)\) in terms of its projections onto some family of functions \(\{ \phi_k \}\). which has \(\< \phi_i, \phi_j \> = 1_{i=j}\).
+The inner product \(\< f, g \>\) usually looks like infinite-dimensional dot product—that is, an integral like \(\int_X f(x) \overline{g(x)} \d x\).
+The overline indicates complex conjugation, which is invariably involved whenever the functions are allowed to be complex.

 Standard examples (which are more-or-less equivalent to each other if you gloss over all the analysis) include: